 Although we can't make Prey survive a factory reset, for this we suggest keeping a guest account (or visitor account for Windows 10) that thieves can check and lure into, thinking they can find useful information.
 Even if they end up formatting the computer afterwards, it will give you some extra tracking-time.

-Linux, and Mac OS X
+Ubuntu, and Mac OS X

 Prey doesn't create any icons or menu items so it is almost impossible to detect.
 Now, we encourage you to add a BIOS password and disable booting from removable devices on your PC, so that thieves will be forced to boot into the existing OS installation and thus not be able to format your hard disk easily.

 There’s a firmware password utility on Tiger / Leopard Mac OS installation DVD (look for it in in Applications/Utilities).
 On OSX Lion you'll find the utility by booting from the recovery partition.